tonypdmtr/68hc08/asm8.md

 -   Parameters are passed during invocation in the operand field separated by commas (or whatever delimiter you have defined with the #PARMS directive, or the special one-time parameter separator override.)
+You can also have the macro decide how parameters are separated (_see `MSET`_).

 -   To use a null parameter, just put two delimiters next to each other (e.g., `@MACRO PARM1,,PARM3`).
 Note: This will work for any delimiter except for